RobTillaart/APDS9900/README.md

 Based upon figure 5.

-If the light is perpendicular one gets 100% of the light.
+If the light is perpendicular (0 degrees) one gets 100% of the light.
 If there is an angle the loss is roughly 2% per degree.

 ```
 0 degrees = 100%
 50 degrees = 0%
 angle = constrain(angle 0, 50)
 factor = (100 - angle * 2)
+lux = lux * factor * 0.01;
 ```

 ## Future

 #### Must

-- improve documentation
+- improve documentation.
 - get hardware to test
 - **clearInterrrupt()**